Nitiksha-Modi/Map-Reduce/README.md

 # Map Reduce
-In this project, we have built a simplified version of MapReduce on cpp for just a single machine.
+In this project, we have built a simplified version of MapReduce on cpp for just a single machine, as a project in our Operating Systems Course.
+The project has been taken from [ostep projects](https://github.com/remzi-arpacidusseau/ostep-projects/tree/master/concurrency-mapreduce).
 In 2004, engineers at Google introduced a new paradigm for large-scale parallel data processing known as MapReduce (see the original paper [here](https://static.googleusercontent.com/media/research.google.com/en//archive/mapreduce-osdi04.pdf)).
 One key aspect of MapReduce is that it makes programming such tasks on large-scale clusters easy for developers; instead of worrying about how to manage parallelism, handle machine crashes, and many other complexities common within clusters of machines, the developer can instead just focus on writing little bits of code (described below) and the infrastructure handles the rest.

 ## Getting Started

-## Code Overview

 We give you here the [`mapreduce.h`](https://github.com/remzi-arpacidusseau/ostep-projects/tree/master/concurrency-mapreduce/mapreduce.h)